A home gym requires a larger upfront investment than your standard monthly gym membership but can work out cheaper in the long run.

 Gym Membership Costs Vs Home Gym Equipment Costs

-However, here is something many of you won’t have considered: these numbers do not include additional costs like the gym registration fee, annual fees, cost of transportation to and from the gym, and the cost of accessories you take to the gym, including apparel, water bottles, gym mats, and more.
+However, these numbers do not include additional costs like the gym registration fee, getting to the gym, and accessories like apparel, water bottles, gym mats, and more.

-So, if the cost of a traditional gym membership is $696 per year, how does it compare to a home gym cost?
-Let us find out.
-But first let us look at the numbers of a traditional gym, CrossFit gym, and home gym.
+Let us look at the numbers of a traditional gym, CrossFit gym, and home gym.

 Traditional Gym Cost

 The average gym cost in 2021 in the U.S. was $58 per month.
 This means an expense of $6,960 in 10 years.

 Boutique and CrossFit gyms are way more expensive than your basic gym.
 You must have family and friends who spend between $100 to $200 a month on a CrossFit membership.

 In fact, according to a recent survey, the average membership of a CrossFit Affiliate in the United States costs about $155, which translates to about $1860.
 If you multiply this amount by 10, that’s a whopping $18,600 for a 10-year membership — and that is not even factoring in inflation.